MARIAN SAHADI INTERVIEW TRANSCRIPT

 MDiN: No. It’s all handed down and you go to parties and you watch people or you learn it from your family…

 MS: That’s how you learn.
 And they dance, you ever see the Greek dance?
 We do that.
-We call that the Debke, the Greek dance…This is, I had to sign for Ruth.
+We call that the Debke, the Greek dance.

 MDiN: Who’s this?

-MS: Yeah my father and mother in Flatbush at my grandmother’s.
+MS: My father and mother in Flatbush at my grandmother’s.

 ER: And who’s the baby?